Samsung Galaxy Note 7: Aftermath

 On 18 October 2016, McCuneWright LLP sued Samsung and filed a proposed class-action lawsuit over its handling of the recall, stating that the company had "failed to reimburse consumers for monthly costs associated with owning an unusable Note 7".
 Samsung was also panned by customers affected by the exploding phones, who alleged that the company refused to compensate them for property damage caused by the explosions.

 In the wake of the recall, Samsung, along with UL LLC, Exponent, and TÜV Rheinland, performed internal testing and analysis to determine the exact causes of the defects.
 Samsung released its official findings on 23 January 2017.
-The investigation found that the battery failures were caused by short-circuiting of the battery electrodes as a result of manufacturing defects.
-For the original batteries this was due to the electrodes touching at a fold of the battery layers, whereas for the batteries after the first recall, the separator sheet could be punctured by welding defects.
+The investigation found that the battery failures were caused by short-circuiting of the battery electrodes due to manufacturing defects.
+For the original batteries, this was due to the electrodes touching at a fold of the battery layers.
+In contrast, for the batteries after the first recall, the separator sheet could be punctured by welding defects.
 Concurrently, the company announced that all of its future battery-operated products would be subject to an "enhanced" eight-point inspection and testing protocol, including stricter visual inspections, as well as charge and discharge tests, Total Volatile Organic Compound tests, and accelerated usage tests.
 An advisory board of academics was also formed.

-Concerns were also raised over the creation of electronic waste resulting from Samsung's announced plan to destroy all returned phones rather than recycling and refurbishing them into new products.
+Concerns were also raised about the creation of electronic waste resulting from Samsung's announced plan to destroy all returned phones rather than recycle or refurbish them into new products.
 In February 2017, The Korea Economic Daily reported that Samsung had been considering refurbishing the Galaxy Note 7 into a modified version with lower battery capacity to be targeted at markets such as Vietnam.
-A representative of Samsung India denied these reports.
+A Samsung India representative denied these reports.
 Greenpeace disrupted a press conference by Samsung at Mobile World Congress to protest the company's unclear plans for the recalled devices.
 On 27 March 2017, Samsung announced that it intended to extract reusable parts such as metal, semiconductors, and cameras from the recalled devices, and market refurbished devices "where applicable".

 After the discontinuation of the Note 7, some features in the device (such as Samsung Pass, Secure Folder, S Pen related features, and Grace UX) were eventually made available in Android Marshmallow (e.g. Galaxy A8 (2016), Galaxy A (2017) series and Galaxy Tab A 10.1 (2016)) and Nougat (e.g. Galaxy Note 5 (via software update), Galaxy S8/S8+ and Galaxy C Pro series).